 6. Talk to your investors.

 If you work with a venture fund, a board of advisors, or a network of angel investors, explain your situation.
-These individuals care about the success of your business, and good partners will have your back.
 They may be able to provide a bridge loan or financing to help you through your crunch.
 Smart investors know that short-term challenges have the potential to come up.

 1. Talk to your payroll provider.